Cardinals vs. Diamondbacks Player Props Betting Odds

 Arenado Stats

-- Arenado has hit safely in seven games in a row.
-During his last 10 games he is hitting .359 with two doubles, two home runs, three walks and 14 RBI.
+- Arenado has hit safely in eight games in a row.
+In his last 10 outings he is batting .375 with two doubles, three home runs, three walks and 15 RBI.

 Arenado Recent Games